 All advertising costs are expensed as incurred.
-Advertising expense, which is included in sales and marketing expense, totaled \$0.1 million, \$0.2 million and \$0.2 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+Advertising expense includes costs associated with direct marketing but does not include the cost of attendance at events or trade shows.
+Advertising expense, which is included in sales and marketing expense, totaled \$0.1 million, \$0.1 million and \$0.2 million for the years ended December 31, 2012, 2011 and 2010, respectively.